mhfowler/canalswans-gatsby/content/blog/the-war-on-pathogens/the-war-on-pathogens2.md

 a continuation of previous media and cultural trends.

-As much as we can imagine that its better to be safe than sorry, this sentiment can apply equally to the harms from Corona as to harms from the unprecedented lockdown.
+As much as we can imagine that its better to be safe than sorry, this sentiment can apply equally to the harms from Corona as to the harms from the unprecedented lockdown.
 I hope these resources can be an offering towards more holistic perspectives on public health wherever that leads.